ChadiEch/tasket-backend/CLOUDFLARE_R2_INTEGRATION.md

 1. **Authentication Errors**: Verify your R2 credentials are correct
 2. **Permission Errors**: Ensure your API token has the necessary permissions
 3. **Upload Failures**: Check file size limits and supported file types
+4. **File Access Issues**: Ensure public access is enabled for your bucket and the R2_PUBLIC_BUCKET_KEY is set correctly

 ### Logs